-Compute Canada has begun one of the biggest advanced research computing renewals in Canada’s history.
-Funding from the Canada Foundation for Innovation (CFI) and provincial partners is being used to replace several ageing systems with four new national systems that will consolidate resources and centralize services.
-For more information on the national migration process and the latest update to the technology refresh program, please visit the Compute Canada website.
+Funding from the Canada Foundation for Innovation (CFI) and provincial partners is being used to replace several ageing systems with new national systems that will consolidate resources and centralize services.
+For more information on the national migration process and the 2017 Technology Refresh Update, please visit the Compute Canada website.

 Table of Contents: